ovotech/ciris-kubernetes/readme.md

     val config =
       configMapInNamespace[IO]("pizza").flatMap { configMap =>
         (
-          configMap("pizzaBrand"), // Key can be omitted if config map has only one entry configMap("delivery", "radius").as[Int], // Key is necessary if config map has multiple entries configMap("delivery", "charge").as[Boolean]
+          configMap("pizzabrand"), // Key can be omitted if config map has only one entry configMap("delivery", "radius").as[Int], // Key is necessary if config map has multiple entries configMap("delivery", "charge").as[Boolean]
         ).parMapN { (pizzaBrand, deliveryRadius, isDeliveryCharge) =>